 the date of your event,

 the delivery location.

-From 1st January 2020 we are limiting our delivery distance to within 150 miles within our West Sussex base, to help reduce carbon emissions.
+From 2020 we have limited our delivery distance to within 100 miles within our West Sussex base, to help reduce carbon emissions.

 Ask about our Eco tips for your next event.